25 memorable TV teachers

 Michael Jacobs Productions

-Any ’90s kid would be hit with a wave of nostalgia when hearing the name Mr. Feeny, portrayed by William Daniels in “Boy Meets World.”
-The sage-like neighbor of protagonist Cory Matthews (Ben Savage) serves as a middle school teacher, high school teacher, principal, and even a college professor for the main cast of characters, for whom he always has a nugget of wisdom.
+Any ’90s kid would be hit with a wave of nostalgia when hearing the name Mr. Feeny.
+The sagelike neighbor of Cory Matthews, the protagonist of “Boy Meets World,” serves as a middle school teacher, high school teacher, principal, and even a college professor for the main cast of characters, for whom he always has a nugget of wisdom.

 South Carolina ETV

-Known for her vibrant frizzy red hairdo and her bold patterned purple dresses, Ms. Frizzle (voiced by Lily Tomlin) is the star of the 1990s animated children’s series “The Magic School Bus.”
+Known for her vibrant frizzy red hairdo and her bold patterned purple dresses, Miss Frizzle is the star of the 1990s animated children’s series “The Magic School Bus.”
 Throughout the show, the oddball elementary school teacher takes her students on imaginative, educational adventures aboard a magic school bus.

 The adult animated sitcom “South Park” follows a motley crew of fourth-grade boys in their nonsensical exploits around a small Colorado town.
-Mr. Garrison (voiced by show creator Trey Parker) enters the show as a teacher, but throughout the series eventually becomes president of the United States.
+Mr. Garrison enters the show as a teacher, but throughout the series eventually becomes president of the United States.

 You may also like: The best streaming services for sports in 2021